 Pairing the door with an accent bench in Standing Ovation N570-2, a soft lilac purple created a very welcoming, lively exterior entry.

 If you prefer a more modest, uniform appearance, keeping the color of your front entrance the same color as the rest of your home can deliver a clean look.
 As an alternative to my more vibrant version of this space, I continued Cotton Grey HDC-NT-20 along the entire exterior front door entry.
 You can still incorporate other exterior elements to add touches of color, like this bench (Sand Dance S190-2), which adds interest while keeping that clean feel.
 The bench’s warm, smooth hue pairs seamlessly with the overall space.

 When it comes to accents, keep your space fresh by switching things up throughout the seasons or holidays.
 Whether you’re into vibrant or modest stylings, don’t forget you can always incorporate additional color through seasonal accents.

 Identify complementary colors

-Regardless of your design style, finding complementary colors is key to tying your curb appeal together.
+Regardless of your design style, finding complementary colors is key to tying your front door curb appeal together.
 Neutrals, earth tones, and varied shades of your predominant color can be a great way to complement your whole space.
 In both of my examples, Watery HDC-CT-26, a soft pale blue can be easily layered to complement each color combination, whether through planters or seasonal accent pieces along the corner of the entryway.